 - Choose a method of drying.

-I have a small wooden drying rack that was gifted to me by a friend.
+I have a small wooden drying rack that a friend gifted me.

-Other air drying racks such as a pasta drying rack would work beautifully.
-If you have the space for this, here is cute sign rack for drying herbs
+Other air-drying racks, such as a pasta drying, would work beautifully.
+If you have the space for this, here is a cute sign rack for drying herbs

 How to Dry Fresh Herbs – Air Dry Method